 These grants are intended to be used towards the costs of bookings, insurance, invited speakers, support for postgraduate students and so on.
 The grants will automatically be made on request to the BAAL Treasurer Steve Morris (firstname.lastname@example.org) by any workshop co-ordinator whose proposal is adopted for the BAAL / Routledge workshop programme.

 Once accepted for BAAL / Routledge sponsorship, workshop co-ordinators will receive guidelines on the organisation of workshops.
 At this point, the following should be noted:

 - Successful workshops should be advertised on BAALmail, and via the postgraduate Facebook group, as a BAAL/Routledge workshop.
 Any local publicity should also state that the workshop is supported by BAAL and Routledge.

 - BAAL does not expect to make a financial profit out of the workshops, and will not cover any loss made by a workshop.
 Proper accounts explaining how BAAL grants have been spent will need to be provided to BAAL treasurer Steve Morris.

 - A report on the workshop will be required for the BAAL newsletter within 4 weeks of the workshop having taken place.

 The workshop programme is the subject of an open competition.
-BAAL members are invited to submit proposals for workshops for the 2017 programme by 15 February 2017.
+BAAL members are invited to submit proposals for workshops each year by the middle of February.
 All bids will be scrutinised by the Executive Committee.
-The results will be announced in March 2017.
-Workshops must be held by the end of Feb 2018.
+The results will be announced in March each year.
+Workshops must be held by the end of February the following year.